waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - CUT_TREE: An impassable wall.
 Requires the HM Cut to pass.
 (Assumption)
 - COUNTER: An impassable barrier, similar to a WALL.
 - DOOR: A warp tile that typically leads into or out of a building.
 - WATER: An impassable tile without the HM Surf.
-(Assumption)
+(Confirmed)
 - MART_SHELF: An impassable barrier, similar to a WALL.

 - TOWN_MAP: Impassable object.